Laurens-HanzeLink/whis/book/src/part4-core-advanced/ch14b-local-transcription.md

 **Benefits**:
 - Avoids complex build system hacks
-- Users can choose their own polish model
+- Users can choose their own post-processing model
 - Ollama is already popular for local LLMs
 - HTTP API is simpler than FFI